ytakefuji/scoreUS/README.md

 # scoreUS
 This is under review.

-Reproducibility is guaranteed by codeocean: https://codeocean.com/capsule/e14c55c9-376c-4ece-8d3b-50c7aebe4c23/tree
+Verification for computational reproducibility & quality is doned by codeocean: https://codeocean.com/capsule/e14c55c9-376c-4ece-8d3b-50c7aebe4c23/tree

 This is a practice or exercise for students.